viviandotdev/ObsidianVault/20 Sources/How to stop being lost in life (science-based approach) - YouTube.md

 Different aims you experience a different reality
-What you’ll I want to exist even if you don’t, filter you consciously experience based on what is relearn to you
+What you’ll I want to exist even if you don’t, filter you consciously experience based on what is relevant to you

-Action plan